 Other Costco Membership Perks

 Beyond saving money on bulk purchases, Costco also offers a range of unique member perks.
 You may not need to use them all, but at least a few could help make a Costco membership worth the cost.

 Booking your travel through Costco Travel can save a lot, especially if you don’t do travel rewards credit cards.
 While you can book just about any type of vacation through their website, particularly impressive is their rental car program.

 They offer heavily discounted rates and extra drivers can be added to the car for free.
 You can also dig for some vacation package deals to places like Disney or even Hawaii.
 For those, you do need to do some research and tracking overtime to make sure the discounts really are worth it.

 Depending on your vehicle and needs, the Costco tire center could offer a competitive deal.
 The best way to save is by replacing all four tires at once since you can find frequent deals with a bulk discount when you make a purchase.

 Plus, as a Costco member, you get ongoing maintenance benefits, including lifetime rotation and balancing, and inflation with nitrogen.
-There’s also a lifetime replacement warranty so that if you get a flat tire, you can get it fixed at Costco or receive a credit for whatever remaining tread there may be.
+There’s also a lifetime replacement warranty.
+Costco will fix your flat tire or credit you for any remaining tread you have.